0xmons/0xmons-blog/contents/cthulhu.md

 ![image of lightning bolt and lock](https://i.imgur.com/XSNQLlQ.png)

 The lightning bolt button lets others know that you've encoded the *static* data on-chain, while the lock button lets others know that you've encoded the *animated* data on-chain.
-You can also click on the icon to take you to a new 0xmons showcase page that reads and decodes directly from on-chain:
+You can also click on the icon to take you to a [new 0xmons showcase page](https://0xmons.xyz/#/on-chain/11) that reads and decodes directly from on-chain:

 ![on-chain version](https://i.imgur.com/dWMsjd4.png)

-It looks exactly the same.

-That's the whole point.
+It looks exactly the same, and that's the whole point.

-I've yet to set up a special icon for those fervent few that decide to encode the entirety of the static image into the contract storage itself, but rest assured there will be a cool distinction between that and the "normal" static encoding.
-Provided, of course, that someone actually goes and does it.
+# Encoding Details

+For those curious, here's how the encoding basically works:

+1. Convert the image (static or animated) to base64.
+2. Put the name, epithet, lore, and base64 image into one string payload.
+3. Convert from ascii to bytes using web3.
+4. Upload as bytes.

+And the decoding does the reverse:

+1. Grab the info from on-chain, go from bytes to ascii.
+2. Separate out the payload into name, epithet, lore, and image.
+3. Load the image as base64.

 # Conclusion